Quick relaxation techniques for anxiety: How to Relieve Tension, Anxiety, and Stress Naturally

 Adult Man Relax and breathing fresh air at park in the weekend.

 When we are very tense, we breathe quickly, take shallow breaths, and breathe frequently.
 Do you know what happens if you breathe like this?
 The concentration of carbon dioxide in the brain becomes random.
 When this happens, you feel more tension and may experience physical problems like those mentioned earlier.
-When you feel very tense, do breathing exercises.
-Even in your daily life, you should do this exercise for a better life.
-Breathing exercises are especially beneficial for panic attacks.

 How to do Breathing Exercises: